SSSRaviCharan/FitnessTracker_Application/README.md

 The FitSync Web Application is a comprehensive platform designed to help users monitor and manage their fitness goals.
 From tracking calorie intake and expenditure to providing insightful charts and calculators, this application is your go-to companion on your health and wellness journey.

+### Account

+Create a new account by signing up or use the following credentials:
+  - Email: ram.7844@proton.me
+  - Password: password

 ## Features

 - **Dashboard:**